 We recommend you check out the Christmas Walking tour if you want to visit some of the city’s hidden gems, which visitors often overlook!
 However, if you will not be in Iceland in December, check out the Christmas in Iceland live stream scheduled on December 10.

 And if you find yourself in northern Iceland, visit Myvatn Nature Baths and watch these unruly brothers take their annual baths before their holiday frolics.
 If you’re in that part of the country, the Christmas House in Akureyri is also worth a visit.

 Shop the Christmas Markets in Reykjavik

 Christmas markets are more than just shopping spots in Reykjavik.
 They are social and entertainment centers for visitors and locals to enjoy.
 And you don’t have to go far to find yuletide fun when visiting Iceland in December.
+Hjartatorg between Hverfisgata and Laugavegur changes into a Christmas Market wonderland every weekend in December before Christmas.
 Ingólfstorg Square goes fully festive every weekend until Christmas.
 Or head inland to the Christmas Market at Elliðavatnsbær in Heiðmörk.
-For a full Christmas experience, just 20 minutes south of Reykjavik is Hafnarfjörður, which transforms into a traditional Christmas village, complete with horse-drawn carriages and the chance to catch a glimpse of an elf or two!
+For a whole Christmas experience, just 20 minutes south of Reykjavik is Hafnarfjörður, which transforms into a traditional Christmas village, complete with horse-drawn carriages and the chance to catch a glimpse of an elf or two!